 The tone and volume controls have a solid feel, and you easily control everything from a distance using its user-friendly remote control.
 Additionally, you can record your music from the radio using its unique recording feature.

 3. Best Digital Cinema Sound: Sony STR-DH770 7.2 Receiver

 If you’re looking for a high-quality receiver to pair with your new 4K UHD TV, the Sony STR-DH Av receivers are a great choice.

-This series of receivers is non-networked devices that allow you to enjoy the best digital sound performance without connecting them to the internet.
+This series of receivers is non-networked device that allow you to enjoy the best digital sound performance without connecting them to the internet.

 Design and Features